December 1, 2024

 Crypto music operates on the backbone of .
 Musicians and labels can now distribute and promote their music on decentralized networks, maintaining control over ownership, finances, and data.
 They also receive immediate payment for each stream, eliminating the long wait for compensation.
 This is somewhat reminiscent of the revenue stream offered by platforms like Bandcamp.

-The primary advantage of these decentralized systems for music distribution is that they allow artists and labels to directly to fans, eliminating intermediaries such as Apple and Spotify.
+The primary advantage of these decentralized systems for music distribution is that they allow artists and labels to sell directly to fans, eliminating intermediaries such as Apple and Spotify.

 When you share your favorite song on the blockchain, it’s entered into a ledger, or record book.
 This ledger can be used to identify who originally composed the song and its origins, which will be useful when musicians need to market their work or apply for copyrights.
 The blockchain can also provide copyright protection by adding new digital rights management (DRM) layers over existing ones without affecting anything else.